City Business License

 Click HERE to email a completed application to the City.

-A completed application can be mailed to City of Chowchilla, Attn: Finance Department/Business License, 130 S Second Street, Chowchilla, CA 93610.
+A completed application can be mailed to the City of Chowchilla, Attn: Finance Department/Business License, 130 S Second Street, Chowchilla, CA 93610.

 Applications can be submitted in-person to the Finance Department in City Hall at 130 S Second Street during City Hall business hours.